TheMannu/TheMannu/README.md

 ###  Profile Summary:

-Hello!
-My name is Ashwani Kumar, and I'm excited to explore opportunities within your company.
-Even though I don't have a technical background, I've worked in various sectors with dedication and enthusiasm.

-I started in sales and marketing and later became a District Service Head for a big company, leading a team of 40 people.
-I'm great at managing workloads and ensuring things get done on time.

-In my previous roles, I handled important tasks like navigating audits and managing client relationships with big names like Tata Hitachi and L&T.

-Recently, I've been learning AWS cloud and Java development.
-I've even worked as an AWS Cloud Engineer, where I got hands-on experience with cloud technologies.
+Dedicated and adaptable professional with a diverse background spanning sales, management, and technical roles.
+Skilled in team leadership and workload management, with a track record of ensuring timely delivery and exceeding expectations.
+Proficient in documentation and quality control processes, adept at navigating audits and maintaining standards.
+Experience in client management and relationship building with major industry players.
+Currently transitioning into a technical role, with hands-on experience in AWS cloud and Java development.
+Seeking opportunities to leverage managerial and technical expertise to contribute to the success of a reputable organization and further enhance skills.

 I believe my mix of management and technical skills, along with my understanding of how things flow in a company, could be a real asset to your team.

 ###  Career Objective:
 To join a reputed organization and grow along with it, thereby enriching and enhancing my technical and professional skills.